 Many are able to maintain multiple document versions with history tracking, making them ideal for data backups.

 A DMS functions essentially as an electronic filing cabinet—able to collect, store, secure, maintain, and retrieve digital documents.
-Below are some of the main types of files to store and use electronic document management for:
+Below are some of the main types of files electronic document management systems are ideal for:

 - Office Documents

 While traditional hard-copy document storage is a longtime business strategy for document management, paper records are costly—both in terms of storage as well as the time wasted to manage and retrieve documents.